-Two mapping methods were implemented; one method being applied to England, Scotland and Wales (Great Britain) and the other method to Northern Ireland.
-The approach was necessary owing to varying levels of data quality and availability in Northern Ireland compared to the rest of GB where higher resolution datasets were more readily available.
+High resolution distributions of domestic solid and liquid fuel use in Great Britain have been updated for the energy estimates and were used to generate the emissions estimates presented in this report.
+In the 2008 and 2009 inventories, two mapping methods were implemented; one method was applied to England, Scotland and Wales (Great Britain) and the other method to Northern Ireland.
+This approach was necessary owing to varying levels of data quality and availability in Northern Ireland compared to the rest of GB where higher resolution datasets were more readily available.

 A summary of the methodology is provided below.
-Figure 3.7 presents a high level summary of the data model for GB which was built to manipulate and analyse the large quantities of data used in this study.
+Figure 3.6 presents a high level summary of the data model for GB which was built to manipulate and analyse the large quantities of data used in this study.

-Figure 3.7: NAEI Domestic model diagram
+Figure 3.6: NAEI domestic data processing model